Understand the Alexa Gadgets Toolkit

 - React to notifications that are sent to the Echo device that the Alexa Gadget is connected to.

-- Be alerted when timers, alarms, and reminders on the Echo device are set or cleared.
+- Be alerted when timers, alarms, and reminders on the Echo device are set, cleared, expired, or dismissed.

 - Be notified when the Echo device detects the wake word from the user.